xuankimtran/docs-1/pages/katalon-studio/docs/webui-click.md

 ## Example

 In this example, we want to click on the **Make Appointment** button.
 By default, the **Default wait for element timeout** setting is for 30 seconds.
-If the **Make Appointment** button is behind a loading overlay, Katalon will try clicking the button for 30 seconds in maximum.
+If the **Make Appointment** button is behind a loading overlay, Katalon will try clicking the button for 30 seconds maximum.

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint